In This Article

 Shelf Life: three months

-Tips: Replacing your mascara regularly is incredibly important to avoid eye infections.
-Switch out every three months (or sooner if you notice the formula getting clumpy or starting to smell funny, which means it’s gone bad).
+Tips: Replacing your mascara regularly is crucial for avoiding eye infections.
+Switch out every three months (or sooner if you notice the formula getting clumpy or starting to smell funny, signaling it’s gone bad).
 And, of course, don’t ever share mascara, as it can cause cross-contamination.

 Shelf Life: three to four months

-Tips: Just like mascara, don’t share your liquid eyeliner—germs are your biggest enemy in this part of your makeup bag.
+Tips: Just like mascara, don’t share your liquid eyeliner—germs are your biggest enemy with this type of beauty product.

 Blush and Powder

 Tips: The longest-lasting color cosmetics you’ll ever buy, powder-formula blushes last around two full years.

 Tips: Toss cream blush and “multiple” sticks (as in, products you can use on your cheeks and lips) if you notice a change in their texture.

 Always use clean hands when applying any product to help keep the tubes and pots germ-free.

 Tips: While powder shadows can last as long as powder blushes (about two years), they should be replaced more often since they’re used around your eyes.